Meditation for April 25th

 Even in all-caps, I am not really heard.

-Please let me have a say on everything that needs a say about.
+Please let me have a say on everything that needs to be said.

 Amen.